Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 Shopping and Buying Cosmetics

-At the department store, I stopped by the fragrance section and bought two bottles along with a pillow spray to try at home.
+At the department store, I browsed the fragrance section and bought two bottles along with a pillow spray to try at home.

-After eating, we strolled around Shibuya a bit more, then went back to the hotel to buy some cosmetics at a drugstore.
+After eating, we strolled around Shibuya a bit more, then went back to the hotel to get some money and buy cosmetics at a drugstore.
 After returning to the hotel to rest, we got ready to say goodbye to Tokyo.

-Ate too much meat, so let’s just have dessert tonight!
+Ate too much meat, let’s just have dessert tonight!

-Also, a colleague bought us donuts from 原宿 I’m donut?
+Also, a colleague bought donuts for us at I’m donut?
 Harajuku.
-(No lines in Japan compared to Taiwan)
+(No line in Japan, unlike in Taiwan)

 Day 5 (09/17 Wed) — Ueno Station, Return Trip